cicsdev/cics-java-liberty-jdbc/README.md

 ### To configure CICS for JDBC type 2 connectivity to DB2
 1. Create a Liberty JVM server as described in [4 easy steps](https://developer.ibm.com/cics/2015/06/04/starting-a-cics-liberty-jvm-server-in-4-easy-steps/)
-1. UPdate the CICS STEPLIB with the DB2 SDSNLOAD and SDSNLOD2libraries
+1. Update the CICS STEPLIB with the DB2 SDSNLOAD and SDSNLOD2libraries
-1. configure CICS DB2CONN, DB2TRAN and DB2ENTRY resource definitions [How you can define the CICS DB2 connection](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.4.0/configuring/databases/dfhtk2c.html)
+1. Configure CICS DB2CONN, DB2TRAN and DB2ENTRY resource definitions as required see [How you can define the CICS DB2 connection](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.4.0/configuring/databases/dfhtk2c.html)
-1. Add the following properties in the JVM profile to set the location of the DB2 drivers and allow CICS to automatically configure the default DataSource
+1. Add the following properties in the JVM profile to set the location of the DB2 drivers to allow CICS to automatically configure the default DataSource

 ```
 -Dcom.ibm.cics.jvmserver.wlp.autoconfigure=true